RecordedFuture-ProfessionalServices/psengine/docs/modules/stix2.md

 ## Introduction

-The `stix2` module allows you to use the `RisklistMgr`, `LookupMgr`, and `AnalystNoteMgr` and transform their output into STIX2-compatible format.
+The `stix2` module allows you to use the `RisklistMgr`, `LookupMgr`, and `AnalystNoteMgr` and transform their output into a STIX2-compatible format.

 See the [**API Reference**](../api/stix2/base_stix_entity.md) for internal details of the module.